matteyas/cmd-config/README.md

 lloop [s] [ds] [e] [cmd]  - loop from [s] to [e] with stepsize [ds], perform [cmd] on each step floop [opts] [expr] [cmd] - FOR /F "[opts]" %i in ([expr]) do ([cmd])
 ```
 Loop examples are found near the end of this page.

-An unfortunate state of affairs regarding batch (what a surprise) is that macros only work in the local shell.
+*NOTE: An unfortunate state of affairs regarding batch (what a surprise) is that macros only work in the local shell.
 Not even scripts launched in the local shell (with macros enabled) will have access to the macros.
+This means that `loop *.txt notepad %i` will open all text files in the directory using notepad, but using the macro `edit` instead of `notepad` will not work.*

-This may be worked around in later versions of cmd-config, if possible.
+*This may be worked around in later versions of cmd-config.*
 #### Pipes and redirections in loops
 Special keywords enable piping and redirection in loops:
 ```